Notice effective to exclude liability under the Misrepresentation Act 1967

 The Court of Appeal has recently considered whether a bank was liable under the Misrepresentation Act 1967 for misrepresenting its financial position in a document aimed at potential investors, and the effect of a disclaimer of liability in the same document.

-In the case of Taberna Europe CDO II Plc v.
-Selskabet AF 1.
+In the case of Taberna Europe CDO II Plc v Selskabet AF 1.
 September 2008 in Bankruptcy (formerly Roskilde Bank A/S) EWCA Civ 1262, the defendant bank, Roskilde, issued loan notes to Merrill Lynch in December 2006, which then marketed and sold them on, to Deutsche Bank among others.
 In February 2008, Taberna Europe purchased loan notes from Deutsche Bank in the secondary market.
-As a result of purchase, Taberna entered two contractual relationships: one with Deutsche Bank and the other with Roskilde on the terms of the loan notes.
+As a result of the purchase, Taberna entered two contractual relationships: one with Deutsche Bank and the other with Roskilde on the terms of the loan notes.

 In July 2008, Roskilde’s financial position deteriorated and it went into bankruptcy in February 2009, as a result of which the loan notes became virtually valueless.